black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 const zipCode = user.address?.zipCode; // Returns undefined instead of throwing an error
 ```
 Call the renderSongs function with the songs property of userData.
 This will render the songs in the playlist.

+# Step 27
+Now that you have the list of songs displayed on the screen, it would be nice to sort them in alphabetical order by title.

+Start by creating an arrow function called sortSongs.